sparkflows/sparkflows-docs/docs/rest-api/rest-api-authentication/python-token.rst

 The below code in Python:

 * Acquires the token using the Grant Type Password.
-* Invokes the Fire Insights REST API to get the number of processor list available in the Fire Insights.
+* Invokes Fire Insights REST API to get the number of processor's list available in Fire Insights.

   ::